waynegm/imgViewer/README.md

 may need refinement to increase it's flexibility and usefulness.
 ### 0.6
 Major refactoring of the code to make it work in IE8.
 Instead of manipulating a background image a new image element with the same src as the original image is positioned over it.
-Added the panTo, getView and isVisible public methods.
-Added unit tests for most of the code.
+Added the panTo, getView, isVisible, imgtoView and viewToImg public methods.
+Added unit tests to cover most of the code.